asangepag/CoinMixer/README.md

 Testing:
-1. Use test script to test
+1. Use requestTester script to test
-2. Run directly and observe logs with dummy data
+2. Run directly and observe logs with dummy data, can also check txns endpoint
-3. run directly and observe logs with dummy data
+3. run directly and observe logs with dummy data, can also check txns endpoint

 Installation for MAC OS